ErikBrorsson/MVDet/eriks_readme.md

 max_moda: 48.5%, max_modp: 58.3%, max_precision: 86.0%, max_recall: 58.0%, epoch: 20.0%
 max_moda: 50.8%, max_modp: 56.8%, max_precision: 79.9%, max_recall: 68.0%, epoch: 10.0%

+Note: THe baseline performance fluctuates a lot during training.
+For example, the second exp moda drops from 53.4 at epoch 13 to 13.2 at epoch 16.
+Why is that?
+- are the features alright?
+But the classifier is sensitive to the classification threshold?
+- is the mean-teacher more stable?
+Evaluate it during training.

 UDA